 Since he never went out in the evening and didn't need to think about renting a nice place, he saved approximately 20 thousand dollars the first year after taxes.
 He had a bank roll now, and he felt like the world was his oyster.

 Since that moment of epiphany in the De Luca's toilets, he had learned and accepted the world's terms and conditions.
 He had learned about his limitations.
-Most importantly, he had learned that everywhere, people were falling in love, just not with him.
+Most importantly, he had learned everywhere people were falling in love, just not with him.
 Despite his own singularity, the world revolved on the axis of love.
-This awareness liberated him from the false assumption that he was always to blame for something.
+This awareness liberated him from the false assumption he was always to blame for something.

 Three years later, having saved up 62 thousand dollars, he bought a ticket to Japan.
-He just didn't know what to do with himself and thought that in Asia things were more possible and that he might as well go there if only to binge on his favorite foods.
+He just didn't know what to do with himself and thought in Asia things were more possible and he might as well go there if only to binge on his favorite foods.